moccalotto/kaos/_rulebook/main.md

 You can also defend against an attack *after* an attacker has successfully struck you.
 This costs 3 DP, and it forces the attacker to re-roll their attack test.

+The number of DPs your character has depends on the armor they're wearing.

+{:.noprint}
+See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}) for more info on armors.

 #### Attack Rolls
 To attack someone, you make a skill test to see if you strike the target.
 Use the applicable skill: Melee Combat or Ranged Combat for physical attack,